adalca/bezier/readme.md

 Usage
 -----
-Each method has several helpful options, run `help +bezier` for more help Run [`beziertest`](beziertest.m) for thorough analysis and complete examples.
+Each method has several helpful options, run `help +bezier` for more help.

+Run [`beziertest`](beziertest.m) for thorough analysis and complete examples.

 For quick use try the following:

 - plot of a 2D bezier curve: